agescura/CaroDiario/README.md

 # Pending work

+- Update TCA and Sharing.
+Considering use sharing-grdb instead CoreData

 The last big update was Tuist and app has some problems that I need to fix it.

 - [x] Splash